 Created by Glasgow artist George Wylie, the mid-run Clyde Clock perches outside of Buchanan Bus Station.
 Also referred to as the Running Man Clock, this playfully positioned piece seems quite apt amidst the hustle and bustle of a busy central transport hub.

 The Clock was commissioned by Radio Clyde in 2000 to celebrate 25 years of independent broadcasting and was designed to chime at 8pm only every day - regarded as Wylie's ideal hour to meet.

 Statues of George and Thomas Hutcheson, Hutchesons Bar & Brasserie

-A post shared by Laura Hudson (@thestylestoriesblog) on
+A post shared by Laura - The Style Stories (@thestylestoriesblog) on

 The statues of brothers George and Thomas Hutcheson, stand proudly on the façade of Hutchesons Bar and Brasserie in Glasgow’s Merchant City.
 The oldest portrait statues in the city, they commemorate the pair who founded not only Hutchesons Hospital but also Hutchesons Grammar School.
 Sadly, George passed away in 1639 – though his statue pedestal reads 1663 due to a misplacement of the numbers, which would have made him 113 years old!

 The Tron Theatre is a building steeped in Glaswegian history.
 Having stood in Glasgow’s Merchant City for almost five centuries, it has been a Christian place of worship, a meeting hall, a market, a store house, a police station and a theatre.